Spartan0365/Networking/README.md

 authorized port:22 )
 Terminal 3: ssh net1_student14@10.50.27.164 -L 11422:localhost:11411 -NT
-(This will create a local port forward from IH to T3 that targets the port we established in the first tunnel) Terminal 4:
+(This will create a local port forward from IH to T3 that targets the port we established in the first tunnel) confirm this port is open by checking from the internal host by running ss -ntlp, to see if the port 11422 is open.
+Terminal 4:

-summary: we start by creating a Remote port forward tunnel from T4 to T3 binding the source as on of my authorized ports from the mission prompt, and targetting 10.20.0.2:80.
+summary: we start by creating a Remote port forward tunnel from T4 to T3 binding the source as on of my authorized ports from the mission prompt, and targetting 10.20.0.2:80 (by connecting to its inside IP).
+We then use another terminal to create a local port to connect T3's tunnel via port 11411 to the local host's port 11422.